gerhart01/Hyper-V-scripts/README.md

 Extract hvcalls gui video demonstration: https://www.youtube.com/watch?v=ohO4Hs4y59M

 Some of scripts are using pykd: https://githomelab.ru/pykd/pykd/-/wikis/home.
-If server is unavailable, you can use next instruction for pykd launching
+If server is unavailable, you can use next instructions for pykd launching:

 1. Install python 3.9
 2. Install pykd module from pip